A landmark Vermont law nudges over 120 data brokers out of the shadows

 “We would always love to see the legislature pass strong privacy protections and ensure Vermonters can have control over their data,” says Chloe White, policy director of the American Civil Liberties Union of Vermont, who also had praise for the new law.
 “We really applaud the legislature and the governor for working on this,” she says.

-Joel Winston, an attorney focused on privacy who formerly served as New Jersey’s assistant attorney general, hailed the bill as “the first legislation by any American state to force data mining companies out of the shadows.”
+Joel Winston, an attorney focused on privacy who formerly served as a deputy attorney general for the State of New Jersey, hailed the bill as “the first legislation by any American state to force data mining companies out of the shadows.”
 But he says the regulations are “more symbolic than substantive.”

 “Vermonters did not gain any new rights to request their data, opt-out of data collection, or file lawsuits against scofflaw data miners,” he says.
 “Express violations of the law, including the use of personal data to discriminate in housing decisions, or a data miner’s failure to follow basic security protocols, can only be enforced by the Vermont Attorney General.”

-Note: Correction: This story had incorrectly identified Winston as an assistant attorney general of New Jersey.
-He was a deputy attorney general.
-We regret the error.